UuqV/kathryn-lovell-tech/content/blog/2017-10-13-the-fft/index.md

 analyser.fftSize = 512; var bufferLength = analyser.fftSize;
 ```

 While the R fft function can be performed on any size data range, the Web Audio API fast fourier transform function returns the fft on simply the instantaneous time domain.
 In other words, where before the data from the entire sound clip and put it into one frequency graph, giving us more of a total count in our frequency bins.
-But that Web Audio only gives us the instantaneous transform will come in handy for what we will do.
+But the fact that Web Audio only gives us the instantaneous transform will come in handy for what we're about to do.

 ```
 var overallAmp = new Float32Array(analyser.fftSize);